The NOAA Ozone Depleting Gas Index:

 In order to identify the gases primarily responsible for the decline in the abundance of reactive halogen to date, Table 1 and Figure 4 delineate the contributions of individual gases to total reactive halogen with weightings relevant for the Antarctic stratosphere.
 Table 2 and Figure 5 give similar data with weightings relevant for the mid-latitude stratosphere.
-Of the ozone depleting gases restricted by the Montreal Protocol, NOAA measurements show that atmospheric concentrations of nearly all these gases were decreasing in the atmosphere by 2014.
+Of the ozone depleting gases restricted by the Montreal Protocol, NOAA measurements show that atmospheric concentrations of nearly all these gases were decreasing in the atmosphere by 2015.
 The notable exceptions include halon-1301 (a bromine-containing compound used mainly in fire extinguishers) and HCFCs, which are used as replacements for CFCs in many applications.
-It is clear from Figures 4 and 5 that most of the decline in reactive halogen concentrations have been due primarily to the relatively rapid phase-out and atmospheric decline of shorter-lived chemicals such as methyl chloroform (CH3CCl3) and methyl bromide (Montzka et al., 1999; 2003).
-The decline related to CFC-11 and CFC-12, the two major components of reactive halogen, has been less dramatic because of continuing emissions and because their lifetimes are very long (50-100 years).
+It is clear from Figures 4 and 5 that most of the decline in reactive halogen concentration has been due primarily to the relatively rapid phase-out and atmospheric decline of shorter-lived chemicals such as methyl chloroform (CH3CCl3) and methyl bromide (Montzka et al., 1999; 2003).
+The decline owing to CFC-11 and CFC-12, the two major components of reactive halogen, has been less dramatic because of continuing emissions and because their lifetimes are very long (50-100 years).
 Methyl bromide and methyl chloride (CH3Br, CH3Cl) are unique among ozone-depleting gases because they have substantial natural sources.
-Despite the large natural source of CH3Br, its mixing ratio has declined almost every year since 1998, when reported total human industrial production was reduced owing to the Montreal Protocol restrictions.
-Though concentrations of HCFC's continue to increase in the background atmosphere (see figure and data at ftp://ftp.cmdl.noaa.gov/hats/hcfcs/) and production is not scheduled for a complete phase-out until 2030, they currently contribute relatively little (~5% or less) to the atmospheric burden of reactive halogen.
+Despite the large natural source of CH3Br, its atmospheric concentration has declined almost every year since 1998, when reported total human industrial production was reduced owing to the Montreal Protocol restrictions.
+Though concentrations of HCFC’s continue to increase in the background atmosphere (see figure and data at ftp://ftp.cmdl.noaa.gov/hats/hcfcs/) and production is not scheduled for a complete phase-out until 2030, they currently contribute relatively little (~5% or less) to the atmospheric burden of reactive halogen.

 While the Montreal Protocol on Substances that Deplete the Ozone Layer must be considered a success and a model for future efforts to stem climate change (Montzka et al., 2011), ozone layer recovery is expected only with sustained declines in atmospheric chlorine and bromine in future years and continued adherence to the production and consumption restrictions outlined in the Protocol.
 Recovery of the ozone layer is expected as the ODGI approaches zero, though the timing of complete ozone layer recovery is difficult to determine exactly because other chemical and physical factors related to climate change and continuing anthropogenic emissions of long-lived gases also influence stratospheric ozone abundances and the efficiency for chlorine and bromine to destroy stratospheric ozone.